Meet The Executive Team

 Jason Snyder, Deputy Secretary for Property and Asset Management

-Jason Snyder serves as the acting deputy secretary for Property and Asset Management.
+Jason Snyder serves as the deputy secretary for Property and Asset Management.
 In this position, he oversees property administration, police & safety, facilities & maintenance management, energy &resource management, and energy sustainability initiatives for the commonwealth.

 With more than 17 years of state government service, all with DGS, Snyder most recently worked as the director of the Bureau of Facilities Management where he oversaw the area of the agency responsible for maintenance projects; custodial, grounds, and the various trade operations in the Capitol Complex, state office buildings in Reading and Scranton, and the executive residence.
 Snyder has held a number of positions throughout his career since he started at the department's carpenter shop.